lklong1551019/android-cheatsheet/README.md

     - Multi-camera support and camera updates: access streams simultaneously from 2 or more physical cameras.
     - Introduces ImageDecoder for drawables and bitmaps:.
     - Introduces AnimatedImageDrawable for drawing and displaying GIF and WebP animated images.
+    - Adds support for HDR VP9 profile.
+    - Adds support for encoding images using High Efficiency Image File format(HEIF or HEIC), which improves compression and reduces storage space and network.
+    - Data cost sensitivity for JobScheduler: can use network status to improve the handling of network-related jobs.
+    - New rotation mode that lets user manually change device orientation by pressing a button in the system bar.
+    - Added Precomputed Text: compute and cache required information ahead of time, and this will be performed off the main thread.

 * **Oreo (Android 8.0)** - [Learn from here](https://developer.android.com/about/versions/oreo/android-8.0?authuser=1)
     - Picture-in-picture.